The roles of virtual assistants (VAs) in healthcare organizations have drastically expanded over the last few years.

 Today the word is synonymous with the medical industry and still refers to allocating medical resources according to patient needs.

-In broader terms, concerning small and medium practices, medical triage refers to the process of evaluating a patient’s urgency for medical attention, the type of medical provider they need to consult, and the following steps to take.
+In broader terms, medical triage refers to the process of evaluating a patient’s urgency for medical attention, the type of medical provider they need to consult, and the following steps to take.

 The person responsible for triaging must evaluate and record the symptoms and check their historical medical records, including medication, to determine the correct direction.
 Triaging also includes responding to general patient inquiries, scheduling, canceling, and moving appointments, helping with prescription refills, and assisting with queries regarding test results.